To enjoy the videos on our site please download the latest flash plugin.

 What is involved with a routine dental cleaning?

 A routine dental cleaning involves a thorough dental examination, followed by a dental scaling and polishing to remove the tartar and invisible plaque from all of the tooth surfaces.
 We will perform pre-anesthetic blood tests to ensure that kidney and liver function are satisfactory for anesthesia.
-Sometimes antibiotic treatment is started before the periodontal therapy is performed. will discuss the specific pre-dental recommendations for your pet.
+Sometimes antibiotic treatment is started before the periodontal therapy is performed.
+Your veterinarian will discuss the specific pre-dental recommendations for your pet.

 Once the pet is anesthetized, we will thoroughly examine the mouth, noting the alignment of the teeth and the extent of tartar accumulation both above and below the gumline.
 If periodontal disease is severe, it may not be possible to save badly affected teeth, which may need to be extracted.
 Next, tooth scaling will be performed using both traditional hand scalers and ultrasonic cleaning equipment to remove all traces of tartar, both above and below the gum line.
 The tartar below the gum line causes the most significant gum recession and it is extremely important that it is removed thoroughly.
 After scaling, the teeth are polished to remove microscopic scratches in order to help prevent subsequent plaque build-up.
 Special applications such as fluoride, antibiotic preparations and cleaning compounds may be indicated to decrease tooth sensitivity, strengthen enamel, treat bacterial infection and reduce future plaque accumulation.